AustinMathuw/AlexaPlusUnityDocs/read_the_docs/LC-Part-2.rst

 1. Open a command prompt or terminal and navigate to <Template Location>
 2. Type ``ask deploy`` to deploy the skill.
+3. In a browser, navigate to your newly created `Lambda Function <https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions/ask-custom-AlexaPlusUnityTest-default?tab=configuration>`_
+4. Scroll down to the **Execution Role** and click on ``View the ask-lambda-Unity-Light-Control-AlexaPlusUnityTest- role``.
+This takes you to the IAM role in IAM.
+5. Click **Attach Policies**.
+6. Find and check the **AmazonDynamoDBFullAccess** policy.
+7. Click **Attach Policy**.

 ..
 Note:: This will only work if you set up the `ASK CLI <https://developer.amazon.com/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html>`_ correctly!